Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-Later between Toline and Vello, you ride along the sheer and rocky side of the mountain, with sweeping views of the lake below and the alpine vistas beyond.
-In the distance, marvel at the vistas of several spurs, including the massive wall of the Bogn di Castro cliff.
+Later, between Toline and Vello, cycle along the sheer and rocky mountainside, where sweeping lake views unfold below and alpine vistas stretch beyond.
+In the distance, marvel at the dramatic rock formations, including the massive Bogn di Castro cliff.

-Tonight, relax and enjoy your hotel’s amenities before dining on the manicured terrace.
+Tonight, relax and enjoy your hotel’s amenities before dining on the terrace.

 Today's Ride Choices